-This month marks 20 years of Sunlighten and we are truly grateful for the opportunity to help our customers with a quality product that promotes natural healing.
+This month marks 21 years of Sunlighten, and we are truly grateful for the opportunity to help our customers with a quality product that promotes natural healing.
 In this fast-paced world, wellness trends can come and go quickly.
 The world of wellness has transformed since our inception in 1999.
 Sunlighten began with the mission to perpetuate a shift from disease treatment to disease prevention.
-Twenty years later, we are humbled to see that our efforts and the efforts of other like-minded brands and consumers have truly made a difference.
+More than twenty years later, we are humbled to see that our efforts and the efforts of other like-minded brands and consumers have truly made a difference.

 According to the Global Wellness Institute, it wasn’t until the 21st century when “wellness” reached a tipping point.
 With a chronic disease and obesity crisis leading to unsustainable healthcare costs, the traditional medical establishment began to shift the focus to prevention and wellness.1 As technology prevailed and this information became more accessible to society, we evolved from fad miracle diets to more well-rounded concepts in self-care that encompass natural, whole foods, fitness and mindfulness.